Our Services

 Midodrine is a prescription medication that raises blood pressure by tightening (constricting) blood vessels.
 It's a prodrug that converts in the body to desglymidodrine, an active compound that stimulates peripheral alpha-1 adrenergic receptors.
 Midodrine has two main, evidence-based uses:

-Below is a clear overview of how midodrine works, when it’s prescribed, key study findings, dosing guidelines, side effects, precautions, and when to seek medical help.
-You may also consider a free, online symptom check for low blood pressure symptoms.
+Below is a clear overview of how midodrine works, when it's prescribed, key study findings, dosing guidelines, side effects, precautions, and when to seek medical help.
+If you're experiencing symptoms related to high blood pressure, you can use Ubie's Free AI Hypertension Symptom Checker to better understand your condition.

 Most side effects stem from increased vascular tone or excess vasoconstriction: